rism-digital/log-analysis/README.md

 On the minus side, it only supports uploading one log file at a time.

-The virtual environment for it is managed with Poetry, like all other scripts we write.
+The virtual environment for it is managed with UV, like all other scripts we write.